zein-ali/vds-lab/README.md

 - All communication is simulated using Python over UDP multicast.
 - This is for educational and research purposes only.

-- This initial version of VDS-Lab is unpolished and has significant scope for improvement and enhancement.
+- This initial version of VDS-Lab has significant room for improvement and enhancement.
 - Since this lab has been uploaded as open-source, I encourage developers and students to take this lab to the next level of realism and functionality.

 ---